 Isabel Redman- Project Officer and Administration

 Sandra La Scala - Marketing and Communications

 Jan Ashford, Communication Rights Australia CEO, has worked in the disability sector for over 30 years.
 Jan has been a strong advocate for the rights of people who have little or no speech and has authored many publications in this area.
 She has a background in Social Work, Family Counselling and Quality Management.

 Over the last 3 years her focus has been on strategic development and national networks for the organisation.
 Jan was been awarded an Ethel Temby Scholarship in 2006 to study the use of 'Human Rights as an Audit and Advocacy Tool'.
 Communication Rights Australia has developed its existing practice framework and Human Rights Database using this knowledge and expertise gathered from the study trip.

-Jai joined the Communication Rights Australia team in March 2010 as a Human Rights Advocate and Outreach worker, and is now the Senior Advocate and Community Engagement Coordinator.
-She is a qualified social worker with a strong interest in human rights, training and information dissemination.
-Jai provides outreach sessions across Victoria in the area of human rights and advocacy.
+Jai joined the Communication Rights Australia team in March 2010 as a Human Rights Advocate and Outreach worker, and is now in the role of NDIS Support Coordinator.